 Setve Carmichael’s bandsaw box:

-- You can find the original “how to” and template that I used HERE
+- You can find the template I used HERE

 - Visit Steve Carmichael’s Facebook page